renanrs/lspinner/README.md

-# Description
+# Lspinner
-Lpinner is a easy and light weight spinner to use in your go console applications.
+A easy and light weight spinner to use in your go console applications.

 # Installing
 Using Lspinner is easy.
 First, use `go get` to install the latest version